Drivers License Too Many Points..

 When there is a conviction for a traffic violation, the court notifies DMV usually within a few days.
 The proper amount of points is then assessed to your driving record and they are considered to be “accumulated” on the date of occurrence of the violation.
 A Point Suspension will occur if there are too many points on the violation date.

-For Example: Let’s say you get a ticket on January 1st, you go to court on February 1st, and after a continuance you finally plead guilty to the charge on March 1st.
+For Example: Let’s say you get a ticket on January 1st, you go to court on February 1st, and after a continuance, you finally plead guilty to the charge on March 1st.
 Here’s what happens: On about March 2nd, the court sends notice of the conviction to DMV, and the conviction is placed on your DMV record about 2-3 days later, with a recorded violation date of January 1st.
-DMV then looks backwards from the recorded date of violation (January 1st) to see if you have accumulated too many points within a certain time (1 year, 2 years, the lifetime of the license in the case of minors, or 4 years in the case of chauffeurs) prior to and including the violation date.
+DMV then looks backward from the recorded date of violation (January 1st) to see if you have accumulated too many points within a certain time (1 year, 2 years, the lifetime of the license in the case of minors, or 4 years in the case of chauffeurs) prior to and including the violation date.
 If you have accumulated too many points within the relevant years, then DMV will suspend your license for up to 1 year.

 You Might Also Want to Read…